radareorg/radare2-book/basic_commands/print_modes.md

 ### Configuring the Disassembler

-There are multiple options which can be used to configure the output of disassembler.
+There are multiple options which can be used to configure the output of the disassembler.
 All these options are described in `e? asm.`

 ```
 [0x00005310]> e? asm.